 No, Competition isn’t Always Good

 People always say it is good if company X does better, because it brings more competition.
-And competition is good right?
+And competition is good, right?

-One of the most annoying truthism I hear people pander, is this idea that competition is always good.
-Specifically this comes up often when a dominant company which has held back the market for years slips and the little guy gets some time in the sunlight.
+One of the most annoying truthism I hear people pander is this idea that competition is always good.
+Specifically, this comes up often when a dominant company which has held back the market for years slips and the little guy gets some time in the sunlight.
 This could be AMD beating Intel for a change.
 It could be ARM beating x86.

 It could be Tesla beating General Motors.
 Or it could be SpaceX beating United Launch Alliance.
-Every time this kind of stuff happens people will go “It is great AMD is doing so well, but let us hope Intel recovers because competition is good!”
+Every time this kind of stuff happens, people will go, “It is great AMD is doing so well, but let us hope Intel recovers because competition is good!”

 The failings of a former monopolist is not something to mourn.
 It is something to celebrate.

 Eh, no, let us not hope that.
-If you actually cared about competition then you should not be cheering for the recovery of companies which have created near monopolies and used every dirty trick in the book to stay there.
+If you actually cared about competition then you should not be cheering for the recovery of companies that have created near monopolies and used every dirty trick in the book to stay there.
 The failings of a former monopolist is not something to mourn.
 It is something to celebrate.
 It opens up the door for countless other companies.
-You know “real” competition.
+You know, “real” competition.

 Say a company that holds 90% of the market trips so the company that had 10% of the market is able to go up to 15% of the market.
 That is not the time we should be praying for the one that holds 85% of the market to return to financial health and get back its 90% of the market.
 No, this is when we should hope for further failure, so the monopolist opens the way for other competitors.

 The argument is always the short sighted “But it is good for the consumers with competition.”
 Yes, indeed it is, which is why one should not wish for the recovery of a former monopolists.
-Companies like Intel, Microsoft, IBM, General Motors etc have generally not given the market competing companies that can offer consumers a variety of products.
-Rather these dominant players have usually destroyed most of their competition, leaving us with fewer choices.
+Companies like Intel, Microsoft, IBM, General Motors, etc., have generally not given the market competing companies that can offer consumers a variety of products.
+Rather, these dominant players have usually destroyed most of their competition, leaving us with fewer choices.

 The same could be said of Tesla.
-Sure I welcome other visionary electric car companies, and hope for their success.
+Sure, I welcome other visionary electric car companies, and hope for their success.
 But why exactly should we hope that Ford, GM etc should recover and do well in EV competition with Tesla?
 Any success Ford and GM has in the EV space will naturally reduce the income for Tesla.
-That takes money away from a company which has used that money more than any other EV company to drive innovation and push for a transition to an all electric transport sector.
+That takes money away from a company which has used that money more than any other EV company to drive innovation and push for a transition to an all-electric transport sector.

 Who knows whether GM and Ford success in the EV space will be followed up with new things that drives EV success further?
-What if they would stop innovating on EVs as soon as Tesla is knocked out of the race?
+What if they stop innovating on EVs as soon as Tesla is knocked out of the race?
 Because the old car companies have generally not shown a strong commitment to EVs and a green shift, there is little reason to cheer on these guys if you care about the environment and seeing good EVs produced.